gorenje/millieons.org/t/dog_fish_part_3.md

 Fish: I just read something about [scepticism](https://aeon.co/essays/scepticism-is-a-way-of-life-that-allows-democracy-to-flourish), what is your take on it?

 Dog: I liked to think of myself as a sceptic.
 In the sense that questioning the norms of today leads to the truths of tomorrow.
-I don't questioning everything for the shits and giggles.
+I don't question everything just for the shits and giggles.
 The fine line between scepticism and conspiracy theory I guess.

 Fish: But does that not mean you doubt everything?

 Dog: I don't doubt anything, I question everything.
 Doubt is a feeling related to trust.
-I trust what I know and I trust until it is proven to have been misplaced.
+I trust what I know and I trust until it is proven that the trust was misplaced.
 In my opinion, questioning and being inquisitive is a healthy path to wisdom.
 Of course I can't question everything, especially since a lot of the time I don't have all the facts.

 Fish: But aren't some questions best not asked?